benjah05/sitcomverse_api/README.md

     - **Add Headers (for Authentication):**
         * For protected endpoints, go to the Headers tab.* Add a Key of Authorization and a Value of Bearer <your_access_token>.
     - **Send Request:** Click Send to execute.

+4. **Testing with a Web Browser (Limited)**
+You can also test GET endpoints directly in your web browser, though this method is limited to GET requests and doesn't easily support custom headers (like Authorization tokens) or request bodies.
+    - **Access Base URL:** Open your web browser and navigate to the base URL: http://127.0.0.1:5000
+    - You should see the personalized welcome message.
+    - **Test Public GET Endpoints:**
+        + To view all sitcoms: http://127.0.0.1:5000/api/sitcoms
+        + To view a specific sitcom (replace {sitcom_id} with an actual ID, e.g., 1): http://127.0.0.1:5000/api/sitcoms/1
+        + To view characters for a sitcom: http://127.0.0.1:5000/api/sitcoms/1/characters
+        + To view reviews for a sitcom: http://127.0.0.1:5000/api/sitcoms/1/reviews

+    **Limitations:** This method is primarily for viewing public data.
+For POST, PUT, DELETE requests, or GET requests requiring authentication, Postman (or a similar API client) is necessary.

 **Important:** Ensure your Flask API is running (python run.py) before sending any requests.